 8. Employees avoid risks while entrepreneurs live for risks

 Being safe and not taking risks works for organizations.
 Bank employees for instance stick to rules, they really have no choice.
-A deviance from this cold have high ramifications.
+A deviance from this could have high ramifications.

 Entrepreneurs as explained, need risk and failure to find success.